 A series of volcanic centres occur in a northwest-southeast trending belt of approximately 90 km length through central and western Sierras de San Luis y Comechingones.
-The volcanic centres include Sierra del Morro in the southeast, cerros Rosario and Tiporco, Cerros Largos, Cañada Honda, and La Carolina in the northwest, and range from late Miocene (~9.5 Ma) to Pliocene (~1.9 Ma) in age.
-The geology, petrography and geochemistry of the volcanics have been examined by Brogioni (1987b, 1990).
-A general description of the volcanic centres is presented in Table 2.
-Only minor volcaniclastic deposits occur on 3366-22.
+The volcanic centres include Sierra del Morro in the southeast, cerros Rosario and Tiporco, Cerros Largos, Cañada Honda, and La Carolina in the northwest.
+Only the Sierra del Morro centre occurs on 3366-23.
+The geology, petrography and geochemistry of the volcanics have been examined by Brogioni (1987, 1990).
+A summary of the volcanic stratigraphy, ages, and a general description of the volcanic centres is presented in Table 2.

-The volcanic rocks, called here the San Luis Volcanic Group, range from late Miocene (\sim 9.5 Ma) to Pliocene (\sim 1.9 Ma) in age and are intrusive into the Conlara and Pringles metamorphic complexes and the San Luis Formation.
+The volcanic rocks, called here the San Luis Volcanic Group, range from late Miocene ( $\sim$ 9.5 Ma) to Pliocene ( $\sim$ 1.9 Ma) in age and are intrusive into the Conlara and Pringles metamorphic complexes and the San Luis Formation.
 Associated pyroclastic and epiclastic deposits form aprons around the volcanic centres and have been variously reworked or eroded.
 The intrusive volcanic rocks have a high reversely magnetised signature and highly potassic radiometric signature.
 Magnetic susceptibilities of the intrusive volcanics are generally in the range of $1000-3000 \times 10^{-5}$ SI, while the pyroclastics are generally in the range of $400-800 \times 10^{-5}$ SI.

 Table 2.
 Volcanic centres, age and general descriptions.
-References for age determinations: 1 Ramos and others (1991); 2 Urbina and others (1995); 3 Sruoga and others (1996).
+References for age determinations: Ramos and others (1991); Urbina and others (1995); Sruoga and others (1996).

-Volcanic centre (dating location) Age (Ma) (K/Ar) Rock-types and general description La Carolina (Tres Cerritos) (C° Tomolasta) (C° Pan de Azucar) (not specified) 8.2 ± 0.4^{3} 7.5 ± 0.4^{2} 7.3 ± 0.4^{2} 6.3 ± 0.3^{3} Range of volcanic plugs and domes, minor pyroclastic deposits and subvolcanic breccias.
+Volcanic centre (dating location) Age (Ma) (K/Ar) Rock-types and general description La Carolina (Tres Cerritos) (C° Tomolasta) (C° Pan de Azucar) (not specified) $8.2 \pm 0.4^{3}$ $7.5 \pm 0.4^{2}$ $7.3 \pm 0.4^{2}$ $6.3 \pm 0.3^{3}$ Range of volcanic plugs and domes, minor pyroclastic deposits and subvolcanic breccias.
 Extensive alteration of host rocks.
 Basement deeply eroded (~300m?).
-NW trending faults Cañada Honda (Diente Verde) 9.5 ± 0.5^2 Range of volcanic plugs and domes.
+NW trending faults Cañada Honda (Diente Verde) $9.5\pm0.5^2$ Range of volcanic plugs and domes.
 Extensive alteration of host rocks.
 Basement deeply eroded (~200m?)
 Cerros Largos Volcanic domes.
 Tuff mostly preserved in topographic low (?diatreme) to SW of volcanic domes.
 Basement eroded (~100m?)
 Tiporco Single isolated volcanic dome in raised (~50m) basement ring.
 Travertine and subsurface veins of calcareous onyx encircle the volcanic centre.
-Paleao landsurface readily apparent, however, much of the pyroclastic material has been removed Cerros del Rosario 2.6 ± 0.6^{1} Range of volcanic plugs and domes partly centred in raised (~200m) basement ring.
+Paleao landsurface readily apparent, however, much of the pyroclastic material has been removed Cerros del Rosario $2.6\pm0.6^{\scriptscriptstyle 1}$ Range of volcanic plugs and domes partly centred in raised (~200m) basement ring.
 Paleao landsurface readily apparent, however, much of the pyroclastic material has been removed.
-Ring faults around basement dome Sierra del Morro (not specified) (not specified) (not specified) 6.4 ± 0.6^{1} 2.6 ± 0.6^{1} 1.9 ± 0.2^{1} Range of volcanic plugs and domes, breccia pipes and dykes mostly contained within domed (~700m) basement rocks with a central collapsed(?) caldera.
+Ring faults around basement dome Sierra del Morro (not specified) (not specified) (not specified) $6.4 \pm 0.6^{1}$ $2.6 \pm 0.6^{1}$ $1.9 \pm 0.2^{1}$ Range of volcanic plugs and domes, breccia pipes and dykes mostly contained within domed (~700m) basement rocks with a central collapsed(?) caldera.
 Palaeo landsurface readily apparent with thick cover of pyroclastic and epiclastic material preserved on the north, east and south flanks.
 Western flank deeply dissected (~200m) adjacent to Los Morillos fault escarpment.
 'Box' faults around basement dome.